samowitsch/raspberry-pi-hq-microscope/README.md

 ### SD Card

-Prepare Sd-Card with Raspberry Pi OS Lite 32 bit as usual described in a lot of places in www.
+Prepare Sd-Card with Raspberry Pi OS Lite 32 bit image as usual described in a lot of places in web with [balenaEtcher](https://www.balena.io/etcher?ref=etcher_footer) or similar tool.
-64 bit version of Raspberyy Pi OS is not working because needed ```libmmal``` is not available for aarch64.
+64 bit version of Raspberry Pi OS is not working because needed ```libmmal``` is not available for aarch64.

 ### Install needed packages